-Australian Institute of Health and Welfare (AIHW) 2019, Employment trends, viewed 19 January 2020, https://www.aihw.gov.au/reports/australias-welfare/employment-trends
+Australian Institute of Health and Welfare (AIHW) 2021, Employment and unemployment, viewed 2 February 2023, https://www.aihw.gov.au/reports/australias-welfare/employment-unemployment

 Get citations as an Endnote file:

 Employment underpins the economic output of a nation and enables people to support themselves, their families and their communities.
 It is also connected to physical and mental health and is a key factor in overall wellbeing.

 During the coronavirus disease 2019 (COVID-19) pandemic in 2020, the Australian Government introduced a range of economic support packages to protect the economy and to offset the adverse impacts on the labour market of the measures it introduced to slow the spread of the COVID-19 virus – widespread social distancing and other business related restrictions.
 One of the largest of these support packages, the JobKeeper Payment wage subsidy scheme, allowed many employees who otherwise may have lost their jobs remaining connected with their employer.

 This page examines the key measures for reporting on participation in the labour market (employment, unemployment and underemployment), and labour force experiences.

 Data from the ABS Labour Force Survey (LFS) are used to report on measures of participation in the labour market – employment, unemployment and underemployment.
 The information presented on this page uses the original and seasonally adjusted data series where available.
 Summarised definitions of these measures are provided here (see Australian Bureau of Statistics (ABS) Standards for labour force statistics for further details, ABS 2018).